 A Senate Plagiarism Tribunal comprising the Chairperson of the Senate Standing Committee on Plagiarism (Chair), two staff members (one of whom should be a member of the Faculty of Law) and one student representative selected from the members of the Senate Standing Committee on Plagiarism will adjudicate hearings of category C offences.
 The Chair will constitute the panel and establish a time for the hearing.
+The University Plagiarism Officer will attend the hearing and take minutes.

-A student charged with a category C offence must be given full written particulars of the allegation against him or her.
+A student charged with a category C offence must be given full written particulars of the allegation against them.
 The evidence should include the assignment or thesis (with the allegedly plagiarised passages suitably marked) and documentary evidence of the original source material (suitably marked).
 The student must be informed of the time and the place of the hearing in the written particulars.
+Hearings may be conducted virtually, and in that event the Chair of the Committee should check that the student has adequate resources (eg. internet data) to attend the hearing, and assist the student if necessary.